 The dental abutment and crown are made custom for each patient by your dentist to ensure the shape, color, and size matches the rest of the teeth.
 Porcelain is a popular material used to create a dental crown as it mimics the look, feel, and strength of a natural tooth.
 Once polished, porcelain can even reflect and transmit light through it precisely the way a tooth does!

-During the restoration process your dentist will take an impression (either by mold or digital) and send it to their dental lab for the abutment and tooth restoration to be made precisely.
+During the restoration process your dentist will take an impression (either by mold or digital) and send it to their dental lab for the abutment and restoration to be made precisely.
 This process is overseen by our office due to the precision required to have a long term prosthesis.
 The titanium is shaped by laser to precisely mimic the original and ideal shape and contour of the original tooth.
 Once the dental crown is in, the dentist will screw or cement that last missing piece to the abutment for the final look to come together.

 For many decades, there have been various procedures and treatments used to replace missing teeth patients of all ages have chosen dental implants to replace single or multiple teeth.
 This procedure has also been used as a foundation to support full or even partial dentures.
 In fact, there are many different kinds and designs of implants-temporary implants, mini implants, periosteal implants, zygomatic implants, transosteal implants, and, the most popular and successful implant design, endosseous implants.
 Which one is best for you?
-They all have their applications, and the Board-Certified Periodontists at Stoner Periodontic and Implant Specialists are Columbus’ first choice to help you make your decision.
-The Board-Certified Periodontists at Stoner Periodontic Specialists have placed over 11,000 implants, so you know you will be getting the best in your care.
+They all have their applications, and the Board-Certified Periodontists at Stoner Specialists are Columbus’ first choice to help you make your decision.
+The Board-Certified Periodontists at Stoner Perio Specialists have placed over 11,000 implants, so you know you will be getting the best in your care.

 Maybe you are debilitated from missing a front tooth and cannot smile, or need nutrition in order to battle diseases such as Crohn’s or diabetes, or you’re missing all of your teeth and hate the big, plastic “pucks” that float around in your mouth and aren’t secure.
 Whatever your challenge, we are here to change your quality of life now and forever.

-1. The Consultation
+1. Initial Consultation

 This step is quite honestly the most important.
-Your periodontist will perform a number of x-rays to ensure the analysis of your missing tooth is fully examined.
+Your periodontist will perform a number of x-rays to ensure the analysis of your missing teeth are fully examined.
 The health of your surrounding teeth, your jawbone, and your gums will also be checked to ensure you have the proper oral health to undergo this procedure.
 If there are signs of periodontitis, or gum disease, your periodontist will need to treat this issue prior to the dental implants.

-This is the stage in which the patient can ask the dental professional any and all questions they may have about the procedure.
+This is the stage in which the patient can ask the dental professional any and all questions they may have about the dental implant procedure.
 Perhaps discuss how you want your smile to look or what sort of sedation or local anesthetics they offer?
-Be sure to discuss the healing process and tips to ensure a healthy and quick healing time.
+Be sure to discuss the implant healing process and tips to ensure a healthy and quick healing time.

-2. The Procedure
+2. The Implant Procedure

 3. The Final Step

 Once the post has fused, your periodontist will refer you back to your dentist to add an abutment that is specific to you-a laser cut custom abutment-that attaches into the post.
 This will become the foundation that the dental crown will sit on.
 The dental crown will be added during this time as well.
 It will either be cemented on the abutment or screwed into it.
 There will likely be no pressure or pain felt during this procedure.
-Once this final step is complete, you can use the dental implant and show it off immediately!
+Once this final step is complete, you can use the dental implants and show them off immediately!

 This procedure is especially great for denture patients who are looking for a more permanent option.
 Dentures are not a replacement for teeth-they are just a replacement for no teeth.
 Studies have shown that denture wearers live up to seven years less than those with teeth.
 The reason is that denture wearers cannot chew their food to the point that their body can absorb crucial nutrients in the intestines.
 If you’re looking to switch from dentures or need an option to replace an extracted tooth, talk to your dentist about how dental implants can help you.
 So long as there is a good amount of healthy bone structure below the gum line, the patient can withstand the procedure.
 This will be the best option for replacing a singular or multiple missing teeth.